QuantEcon/lecture-source-py/source/rst/numpy.rst

-The most important thing that NumPy defines is an array data type formally called a `numpy.ndarray <http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_
+The most important thing that NumPy defines is an array data type formally called a `numpy.ndarray <http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.

-NumPy arrays power a large proportion of the scientific Python ecosystem
+NumPy arrays power a large proportion of the scientific Python ecosystem.

 To create a NumPy array containing only zeros we use  `np.zeros <http://docs.scipy.org/doc/numpy/reference/generated/numpy.zeros.html#numpy.zeros>`_